 The Masonic Lodge in Irvington, which contains heavy wooden doors that swing open and shut of their own accord, just happens to be lodge number 666.

 Diagonally across the street was the site of a robbery by John Dillinger.
 The building is now haunted by a friendly spirit—probably not Dillinger’s ghost—that routinely warns the current owners of impending mishaps (fires, robberies, etc.).

 Around the neighborhood we tromped, stopping in a grassy area by a low brick wall—the site of evil ground where the ashes of a nearby murder victim were buried.
-Across the street was the site of the house where the serial killer of the 1893 World’s Fair in Chicago, H.H.
+Across the street was the site of the house where the serial killer of the World’s Columbian Exposition of 1893 in Chicago, H.H.
 Holmes, lived briefly and committed another murder—the murder that resulted in the buried ashes in the evil ground.

 (Holmes’ Chicago murders are chronicled in The Devil in the White City, which is slated to be a movie starring Leonardo DiCaprio.
 Until recently, Holmes’ Irvington chapter was unknown to the author.)

 The house was razed to the ground and another house built on top of the cellar.
 Allan waxed on about Holmes’ exploits and the modern-day hauntings in the house.

 There were plenty of other grisly (and not so grisly) stories about places in Irvington.
 In one of the neighborhoods that we traipsed through, a house with white pillars—something that would have looked in place on the set of Gone with the Wind—stood out.
 This turned out to be the house of D.C.
 Stephenson, the Grand Wizard of the KKK who basically ran Indiana during the 1920s.